django-webpack/django-webpack-loader/README.md

 # django-webpack-loader
-Get references to your webpack bundles and chunks for use in development and production
+Get references to your webpack bundles and chunks for use in development. (suppoer for production coming soon.)